-Assemblies throughout the School may be Christian based, for example a form assembly with a Christian hymn or prayer.
-Other religions are respected and festivals, for example Diwali, are recognised and discussed.
+Assemblies throughout the school may be Christian based, for example a Form Assembly which contains a Christian hymn or prayer.
+Other religions are respected and festivals, for example Diwali, are celebrated and discussed.
 Religious leaders of other faiths are welcomed to host an assembly, for example the Rabbi of Northwood Synagogue.

-APPENDIX : Definitions
+APPENDIX: Definitions